zhijun-gu/sublime-evernote/README.md

 The selected note will be converted in markdown format and opened in a view.
 This command only handles the main contents of the note and ignores the attachments, but existing attachments will be left as they are.

+For more details about the parameters of this command see the [wiki](https://github.com/bordaigorl/sublime-evernote/wiki/The-Open-Note-Command).

 ### Search Note

 `Command Palette` > `Evernote: Search Note`